SiLab-Bonn/Embedded-System-Lab/docs/source/afe.rst

     Analog Front-end Module

 The goal of this lab module is an understanding of the typical analog signal processing steps used for semiconductor charge signal read-out and the basic data acquisition and analysis methods.
-A discrete single channel analog front-end (AFE) chain will be used to analyse the functionality of each circuit block.
-In particular the characterisation of the noise performance and its dependence of circuit parameters will be discussed.
+A discrete single channel analog front-end (AFE) chain will be used to analyze the functionality of each circuit block.
+In particular the characterization of the noise performance and its dependence of circuit parameters will be discussed.
 The electrical interface to the AFE hardware will enable the injection of calibration charge signals, programming of circuit parameters, and the detection of hits.
 On the software side scan routines will be developed to set the circuit parameters of interest and read the AFE digital output response.
 Basic analysis methods will be introduced to extract performance parameters such as equivalent noise charge (ENC), charge transfer gain, linearity etc. Additionally, the fast ADC can be used to record analog waveforms for further analysis.

 Signal Processing Overview
 ==========================
 A typical analog read-out chain, also called analog front-end, for a semiconductor detector consists of a charge sensitive amplifier (CSA), a pulse shaping amplifier (SHA) and digitization circuit which simplest implementation is a comparator (COMP), as shown in the picture below.
 The CSA converts the charge signal of the connected detector diode to a voltage step equal to the ratio of signal charge and feedback capacitance (Qsig/Cf).
-The shaping amplifier acts on the CSA output as a signal filter with a bandpass transfer function.
-By adjusting its bandpass center frequency the signal-to-noise ratio of the signal processing chain can be optimized.
+The shaping amplifier acts on the CSA output as a signal filter with a band-pass transfer function.
+By adjusting its band-pass center frequency the signal-to-noise ratio of the signal processing chain can be optimized.
 The comparator compares the output of the shaped signal with a programmable threshold.
 When the input signal is above the threshold, the comparator output goes high and flags a signal hit to the digital read-out logic.

 .. figure:: images/AFE_signal_flow.png
     :width: 600